Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     mediaSource.Mute = true;
     ```
     > [!NOTE]
     > Muting a media source means it sends black video frames or silent audio frames to a remote peer.
-Mute or unmute of a media source is also possible in `WebRTCState.Playing` state.
+Muting or unmuting of a media source is also possible in the `WebRTCState.Playing` state.
-    > Some types of media sources do not support this functionality.
-For example, `MediaFileSource`, `MediaPacketSource`, and `MediaNullSource`.
+    > Some types of media sources do not support this functionality, such as, `MediaFileSource`, `MediaPacketSource`, and `MediaNullSource`.

 6. To set or get the encoder bitrate to a media source, use the `EncoderBitrate` property: